Game Design

 c.

-players' actions and emotional experiences are affected by the rule
+the players' actions and emotional experiences are affected by

 d.

-experience of the players.
-Discuss the accuracy of your predictions.
+and experience of the players.
+Discuss the accuracy of your

 5.